py-john/remindme/README.md

+#remindme

-Command line reminder system using twilio messaging and dateparser
+Command line reminder system using twilio messaging and dateparser.